sheaffej/sheaffej.github.io/b2/2wd-base/Building-the-Drive-Base.md

+# Building the 2-wheel Differential Drive Base
-Then I built the lower level which contained the drive system.
+First I built the lower level which contained the drive system.
 I sourced parts from Pololu, Mouser, Amazon.com, and the local Ace Hardware store.

 Pololu had a big sale during Black Friday 2017, so I picked up a bunch of parts during that sale, including a [Roboclaw 2x7A motor controller](https://www.pololu.com/product/3284).
 This is the red box on the lower shelf in the design picture above.